 On Thursday nights we gather as a whole community and enjoy a meal, time of learning and small groups.

-This is a great time to connect with academic peers and join in conversations about faith and theology.
+This is a great time to connect with academic peers and join in conversations about faith and life.

 GRAD BOOK GROUPS